tvtaerum/cGANs_housekeeping/README.md

 <img src="/images/escapingModeCollapse.png" width="850" height="225">
 </p>

 In section 1, we can see at epoch 1/100 and iteration 126/781, the discriminator loss has dropped to near zero and the gan loss is beginning to escalate.
-Left to itself, the discriminator loss would drop to zero and we would see model collapse.
+Left to itself, the discriminator loss would drop to zero and we would see mode collapse.
 In this case, the saved discriminator weights (d_weights) are loaded back in and the stream recovers.

 In section 2, we see proof of recovery at the end of epoch 1 with discriminator loss at 0.459 and gan loss at 1.280.
 At this point, the accuracy for "real" is 77% and fake is 93%.
 These values many not sound impessive until we look at the generated faces from epoch 1.